ringcentral/ringcentral-js/README.md

 ## Logout

-Logging the user out is trivial - just call the `logout` method on the platform singleton:
+Logging the user out is trivial - just call the `logout` method on the platform object:

 ```js
 rcsdk.platform().logout().then(...).catch(...);